Wuchaohan/IoT_final_project/README.md

-# IoT final project: Face Detection on taking attendance
+# IoT Final Project : Face Detection on taking attendance

 Taking attendance in class by manual is a conventional way to know the students' attendance level.
 It may be time-consuming to take attendance.
 Also, teacher may make mistake to write down an inaccurate data.
 Nowadays, face detection becomes the trend and is applied to many applications.
 For me, I wanna to use this technology on taking attendance by ueing python API OpenCV-OpenVINO in Raspberry pi.